 I may earn money or products from the companies mentioned in this post.
 Please click my Disclosure Policy to learn more

-How to age galvanized metal is easier than you think.
-This method is chemical free and only requires 3 extremely simple steps.
+Ageing galvanized metal is easier than you think.
+This method is chemical-free and requires only three extremely simple steps.

 How do you fix that?
 Well, you DIY it!

-On Pinterest follow My Pinterest Page there are many different ways to age galvanized metal.
+On Pinterest, follow my Pinterest page.
+There are many different ways to age galvanized metal.
 I was looking for the one that required the least amount of effort and material.
 Basically, I wanted to find the lazy girl DIY to aging galvanized metal.

-I could have done what Justin suggested and tossed the bucket outside in the cold and rain letting it weather itself.
-Sure that actually would have required no effort whatsoever, but I’m impatient!
+I could have done what Justin suggested and tossed the bucket outside in the cold and rain, letting it weather itself.
+Sure, that would have required no effort whatsoever, but I’m impatient!
 Immediate results were required.

 I decided to try the vinegar on galvanized metal method first.
-It seemed to be the easiest way and I had all the supplies I need to get the job done.
+It seemed to be the easiest way, and I had all the supplies I needed to get the job done.

 How to age galvanized metal.